I'm a DIY home repair and renovations expert. I share my knowledge online to help others get the job done and save money at the same time.

 - You can do this job yourself if you can turn the water off and if you have a crescent wrench, a set of pliers, and a flat head screwdriver.

-First thing to do is get the water turned off to the toilet.
+The first thing to do is get the water to the toilet turned off.
 If you have a shut-off valve right at the toilet, then you’re in luck.
 This is the easiest scenario.
 Turn the handle to turn the water off.
 If you do not have a shut-off valve at the toilet, you can turn the water off at your water meter if you have access to it.
-Find the main source of water into your home and you will find the water meter valve.
+Find the main source of water in your home and you will find the water meter valve.